Qkenza/DocPointify/README.md

 ## Description :

-DocPointify is a web-based application designed to streamline patient and appointment management for doctors and their cabinet staff or assistant. it works like an online calendar, a virtual agenda, enabling efficient handling of patient information and appointments in a user-friendly interface. it allows users to add, update, delete, and search through patient records and appointments.
+DocPointify is a modern, web-based application designed to streamline the management of patient appointments for healthcare providers.
+This platform enables doctors and their assistants to securely log in, organize appointments, and manage patient information efficiently.​
+DocPointify aims to simplify repetitive daily operations, reduce administrative burden, and enhance the overall workflow of healthcare professionals.
+By providing an intuitive interface and robust features, the application empowers medical staff to focus more on patient care and less on paperwork.​

 ## Table of Content :